-Generating recurring revenue from the sale of products is an important part of our business model for our ClearPoint system.
-Our product revenue was approximately \$12.8 million and \$11.9 million for the years ended December 31, 2022 and 2021, respectively, and was almost entirely related to our ClearPoint system.
-Our service revenue was approximately \$7.8 million and \$4.4 million for the years ended December 31, 2022 and 2021, respectively, of which 70% and 78%, respectively, related to the biologics and drug delivery service line.
+Generating recurring revenue from the sale of products remains an important part of our business model for our ClearPoint system.
+Our product revenue was approximately \$10.6 million and \$12.8 million for the years ended December 31, 2023 and 2022, respectively, and was almost entirely related to our ClearPoint system.
+Our service revenue was approximately \$13.4 million and \$7.8 million for the years ended December 31, 2023 and 2022, respectively, of which 86% and 70%, respectively, related to the biologics and drug delivery service line.

-Our revenue recognition policies are more fully described in Note 2 to the Consolidated Financial Statements elsewhere in this Annual Report.
+Our revenue recognition policies are more fully described in Note 2 to the consolidated financial statements elsewhere in this Annual Report.

 Underlying the revenue from sales of products and services to our biologics and drug delivery customers is the number of direct customers and end users of our products and/or services ("Partners").
 Our Partners consist of pharmaceutical and biotech companies, academic institutions, or customer-sponsored contract research organizations that are developing methods to deliver a wide variety of molecules, genes or proteins to targeted brain tissue or structures that would need to bypass the blood-brain barrier for the treatment of a variety of disorders.
 This is a novel area in which commercialization must be preceded by FDA-mandated clinical trials, which are expensive and time consuming to conduct, and for which commercial success is uncertain, pending, in part, on the outcome of those trials.
 While our revenue from sales of products and services to our biologics and drug delivery customers is indicative of growth, the number of Partner relationships is also of importance as we recognize the possibility that some Partners' research will reach commercial success, and others may not.
 To the extent our Partners achieve commercial success, our expectation is that we will share in such success through our Partners' use of our products and services in their delivery of therapies.
-At December 31, 2022, we had more than 50 Partners, as compared with approximately 40 Partners as of the same date in 2021.
+At December 31, 2023, we had more than 50 Partners, which is similar to the number of Partners as of the same date in 2022.